Yves Klein and His Artist Family*

 Yves Klein

 Yves Klein (1928-1962) was born in Nice.
 Initially, it was unclear whether he would follow in his parents’ artistic footsteps.
-After repeatedly dropping out of various courses and rambling around, he travelled to Japan in 1952, to perfect his judo and earned a black belt 4th dan at the Kodokan Judo Institute in Tokyo, thus reaching the highest level in Europe.
+After repeatedly dropping out of various courses and rambling around, he travelled to Japan in 1952, where he trained in judo and earned a black belt 4th at the Kodokan Judo Institute in Tokyo, thus reaching the highest level in Europe.
 Through this sport, Klein found an outlet for his fascination with body posture, movement, and energy – elements that would later find expression in his art.

 In 1954, he took part in a judo competition in Utrecht against the well-known Anton Geesink.
 On the same year, the French judo community, refused to recognize his Japanese diploma.
 Having lost hope of ever leading the French Judo Federation, Yves turned his attention more towards art.
-Yves eventually made his artistic debut in 1955 with a solo exhibition titled Yves – Peintures at the Club des Solitaires Editions Lacoste in Paris, where he displayed his monochrome canvases in different colours for the first time.
+Yves eventually made his artistic debut in 1955 with a solo exhibition titled Yves – Peintures at the Club des Solitaires Editions Lacoste in Paris, where he displayed his monochrome canvases for the first time.
+He exhibited monochromes of different colours and chose to focus on blue since 1957.
 The intense blue monochromes in particular prove to be an appealing representation of infinity and are intended to reflect the immateriality of space.
-This unique formula, which combines ultramarine pigments with a new binder that preserves their intensity, was patented in 1960 as International Klein Blue (IKB) and became Yves Klein’s ultimate artistic signature.
+This unique formula combing ultramarine pigments and a new binder allowing to preserve its intensity was patented in 1960 as International Klein Blue (IKB) and became Yves Klein’s ultimate artistic signature.
 But his work was much more than that: he collaborated with human models as living brushes, leaving imprints on canvases with their paint-covered bodies.
 His profound influence on the art world stemmed from a multitude of exhibitions, performances, happenings, and other events, many of which he organised himself.
 His art is radical, intelligent, versatile and audacious.
 His parents had very different reactions to his work and success: while his mother Marie Raymond encouraged him, his father Fred Klein remained more critical and distant.

-Yves Klein, Untitled Anthropometry, (ANT 7), 1960, dry pigment and synthetic resin on paper, 102 x 73 cm, © The Estate of Yves Klein c/o ADAGP, Paris, photo ©: David Bordes
+Yves Klein, Zonder titel Antropometrie, (ANT 7), 1960, droog pigment en synthetische hars op papier, 102 x 73 cm, © The Estate of Yves Klein c/o Pictoright Amsterdam, 2026, Foto © : David Bordes

 Yves’ work has been seen only sporadically in exhibitions in the Netherlands, with the last exhibition taking place at the Stedelijk Museum in Amsterdam in 1965.
 His artworks are featured in the collections of the Stedelijk Museum Amsterdam, the Kröller-Müller Museum in Otterlo, and the Van Abbemuseum in Eindhoven, as well as various private collections.